 | Polish | Poland |

-| General East European | Eastern Europe (mixed, incl. speakers from Ukraine and other regional varieties) |
+| General East European | Eastern Europe (mixed, including Ukrainian and other regional varieties) |

 | Indonesian | Indonesia |